Net Promoter Score: The Complete Guide to Measuring Customer Loyalty

 Detractors (0-6): Contain and recover

 - Close the loop within 48 hours.
-Reach out personally — not with a templated email.
+Reach out personally, not with a templated email.
 Ask what went wrong and what a resolution would look like.
 Published case studies from Bain & Company show that companies closing the loop this quickly convert 20-30% of detractors into passives or promoters.

 - Route feedback to the right team.
 If the complaint is about product bugs, engineering needs to see it.
 If it is about billing, finance needs to act.
-Centralised tagging of open-ended responses enables this.
+Centralized tagging of open-ended responses enables this.

 - Track churn correlation.
 Monitor whether detractors actually leave.
 Use your Churn Rate Calculator to quantify the revenue impact and build the business case for investing in detractor recovery.